Companies that use LinearB

 All developer experience LinearB

-LinearB We detected 102 customers using LinearB and 1 companies that churned or ended their trial.
-The most common industry is Software Development (100%) and the most common company size is 201-500 employees (32%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+LinearB We detected 103 customers using LinearB and 1 companies that churned.
+The most common industry is Software Development (100%) and the most common company size is 201-500 employees (33%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: Our data specifically only tracks LinearB Enterprise users.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login